Learning and Impact

 Our learning visual illustrates our five Indigenous learning values in a culturally resonant and respectful way.

-The learning visual was co-created by American Indian College Fund staff and a visual artist, Jerry Chapa through a series of three workshops with a six-member Native staff advisory board at the College Fund.
-Native staff advisory board members were asked to reflect on images that came to mind as salient representations of the organization’s five core Indigenous learning values and share stories about why those images resonated for them.
-Jerry Chapa then wove the images together to create a learning visual and staff developed a story around the themes advisory board members described aboutthe images they chose.
+The learning visual was co-created by American Indian College Fund staff and a visual artist, Jerry Chapa, through a series of three workshops with a six-member Native staff advisory board at the College Fund.
+Native staff advisory board members were asked to describe images that came to mind as salient representations of the organization’s five Indigenous learning values and share stories about why those images resonated for them.
+Our visual artist then wove these images together into a compelling visual, and we developed a story around the themes advisory board members shared when explaining the images they chose.

 Visual Story